 The AMHF mission and accomplishments are outstanding for a nonprofit of its scale.

-Know when you give you are supporting one of the first philanthropic organizations of its kind in the world.
-AMHF, a 501(c))(3) charity, is committed to expansion and extension of its mission, outreach, and research in a way that will benefit individuals and society by, among other undertakings, focusing on the specific emotional needs and issues confronted by the disabled and elders, a growing demographic, which are under-served,
+Know when you give you are supporting, as noted, one of the first philanthropic organizations of its kind in the world on the eve of its 99th year since formation.
+AMHF, a 501(c)(3) charity as described, is committed to expansion and extension of its mission and outreach in a way that will benefit individuals and society by, among other undertakings, especially focusing on the specific emotional needs and issues confronted by the disabled and elders, a growing demographic, who are under-served,

 >Following are 9 key areas or research programs alongside the following fund-raising goals:

 · AMHF-Pearson Assessment (Developmentally Delayed) $600,000 ($50K donated 2016-17)